stanpak/auditking/README.md

     - Retry mechanism
     - Data transformation

-### Aspects are separate concerns
+### Aspects ARE separate concerns

 Aspects have not only supportive role to the core business logic but also should be considered as dealing with entirely different concerns on their own, separate from the business logic, not affecting it in considerable way.
 They are orthogonal to the business logic.

+As the business domain is the core concern, we want to keep it as clean and unobstructure with other concerns as possible.
+This is important as we want to make the code as easy to understand, code, follow, maintain and test.
+Adding more concerns causes the code to be interweaved and thus increasingly complex where it is very hard to discern which lines of code belong to the business domain and which serve just a supportive function.

+When such need for separation of concerns is ignored it may lead gradually to the gridlock when the code and the data of the system becomes so complex and hard to maintain that the better decision is to decommission the system entirely and rewrite the code from the scratch, in hope for better results this time.

+The other concern of the auditing data can be the retention requirements.
+The audit trail data may be kept in shorter time period than the code business domain data.

+Performance-wise the auditing processes may be entirely detached from the business domain code so any performance impact of these operations can be minimized and delegated to different processing units.

 ### Audit trail recording is an aspect